 One of St George’s core strengths that enriches our worship and community life is that we are a multi-congregational church.

-We have four Sunday congregations and a Wednesday congregation.
+We have three Sunday congregations and a Wednesday congregation.
 Each service offers a different flavour that reflects the full expression of Christian worship.

 We work hard to cultivate and nurture the sense that we are not only distinct congregations, but all very much members of a community in Christ, together.